 You can lend your support by frequenting local businesses run by refugees or by employing a refugee in your company and encouraginge other businesses to do the same.

 Learn about supporting refugees as an IRC corporate partner.

 Refugee resettlement is just one of many areas President Biden has the opportunity to transform; his administration can also make a difference on issues such as COVID-19 globally, climate change, and the asylum system at the U.S. southern border.

 Explore seven executive orders and other concrete actions the new administration can take—and, in some cases, has already committed to—within its first 100 days.

 12. Stay informed

-With more than 65 million people displaced by violence in the world today, the need to provide refuge is more urgent than ever.
+With more than 82 million people worldwide displaced by conflict and crisis, the need to provide refuge is more urgent than ever.
 All of us at the IRC thank you for your compassion and your commitment to the cause of refugees.